rei-cher/server-mkdocs/docs/diagnosis/acne_vulgaris.md

 - FDA Approval
     - Approved as a topical antibiotic (e.g., 1% solution, gel, or lotion).
     - Examples: Cleocin T, Clindagel (often found in combination products like BenzaClin or Acanya).
+    !!! note
+        In order for combination drug be approved, patient has to try and fail the individual components when taken simultaneously.

 ### <u  style="color:teal">Erythromycin</u>
 - FDA Approval